bitcoin-dot-org/Bitcoin.org/_includes/devdoc/ref_p2p_networking.md

 *Added in protocol version 31800.*

-The `headers` message sends one or more block headers to a node which previously requested certain headers with a `getheaders` message.
+The `headers` message sends block headers to a node which previously requested certain headers with a `getheaders` message.
+A headers message can be empty.

 | Bytes    | Name    | Data Type        | Description
 |----------|---------|------------------|-----------------